 You’re settling into your shaving ritual.
 You prepare your face with a great lather of quality shaving gel or foam.
-You have a fresh, sharp razor with plenty of blades.
+And you have a fresh, sharp razor with plenty of blades.
 You take your time going over every bit of your face – your cheeks, your chin, your jawline.
-You rinse your face, dry it off and then look in the mirror…
+Then, you rinse your face, dry it off and look in the mirror…

 And you see random hairs remaining.